-Recognized among Time Magazine’s 16 people fighting for a more equal America, Dr. Simran Jeet Singh is Senior Adviser of Diversity and Inclusion for YSC Consulting and a Visiting Professor at Union Seminary.
-He is a 2020 Equality Fellow for the Open Societies Foundation and the best-selling author of Fauja Singh Keeps Going (Penguin Random House).
+Recognized among Time Magazine’s 16 people fighting for a more equal America, Dr. Simran Jeet Singh is Director of the The Aspen Institute’s Inclusive America Project and author of The Light We Give: The Power of Sikh Wisdom to Transform Your Life (Riverhead / Penguin Random House, 2022).
+He is also Senior Adviser of Diversity and Inclusion for YSC Consulting, a Visiting Professor at Union Seminary, a 2020 Equality Fellow for the Open Societies Foundation and the best-selling author of Fauja Singh Keeps Going (Penguin Random House).

 Growing up as a turban-wearing, brown-skinned, beard-loving Sikh in South Texas, Simran learned early that marginalized groups will not lecture their way into dignity and that empathy is truly built when people get to know each other as human beings.
 This realization is what brought him into the deep work of empathy-building as an approach for personal development and social change.